mustybatz/gitlab-ci-pipelines-exporter/README.md

       secret_token: <a_secret_token>
 ```

 A complete example is available here: [examples/webhooks](examples/webhooks/README.md).
-You can also refer to the [configuration syntax](docs/configuration_syntax.md) for me information.
+You can also refer to the [configuration syntax](docs/configuration_syntax.md) for more information.

 ## Usage